Should I Become a Genetic Counselor?

 Step 1: Earn a Bachelor's Degree

 A bachelor's degree in biology or a healthcare-related field typically is a requirement for enrolling in a genetic counseling master's degree program.
-These programs provide students with the science- and math-based knowledge needed for a career in genetic counseling.
-Coursework focused in genetics, biochemistry and statistics is valuable to future genetic counselors.
+These programs provide students with the science and math knowledge needed for a career in genetic counseling.
+Coursework focused in genetics, biochemistry, and statistics is valuable to future genetic counselors.

 Step 2: Earn a Master's Degree

-Entry-level positions allow genetic counselors to work under supervision, assessing patients and providing counseling.
+Entry-level positions allow genetic counselors to work under supervision, assessing patients, and providing counseling.
 More advanced positions allow genetic counselors to work independently at these duties, in addition to performing research and providing education to the public and healthcare professionals.
 The National Society of Genetic Counselors (NSGC) provides individuals with online education resources and opportunities to network with other members of the field.
 Courses go over self-marketing, mentoring, and instructional guides on starting a clinic.